Lake Ellesmere / Te Waihora

-Lake Ellesmere / Te Waihora is a broad, shallow coastal lake or waituna, in the Canterbury region of the South Island of New Zealand.
-It is directly to the west of Banks Peninsula, separated from the Pacific Ocean by the long, narrow, sandy Kaitorete Spit, or more correctly Kaitorete Barrier.
-It lies partially in extreme southeastern Selwyn District and partially in the southwestern extension of the former Banks Peninsula District, which now (since 2006) is a ward in the city of Christchurch.
-The lake holds high historical and cultural significance to the indigenous Māori population and the traditional Māori name Te Waihora, means spreading waters.
+Lake Ellesmere / Te Waihora is a shallow coastal lagoon or waituna, in the Canterbury region of the South Island of New Zealand.
+It is directly to the west of Banks Peninsula, separated from the Pacific Ocean by the long, narrow, sandy Kaitorete Spit.
+It lies partially in extreme southeastern Selwyn District and partially in the city of Christchurch's district.
+The lake holds high historical and cultural significance to the indigenous Māori population and the traditional Māori name Te Waihora means spreading waters.
 It has officially had a dual English/Māori name since at least 1938.

 Geography and hydrology

-Currently Lake Ellesmere / Te Waihora is a brackish bar-type waterbody, commonly called a lake or lagoon.
-It covers an area of 198 km2, and is New Zealand's 5th largest lake (by area).
+Lake Ellesmere / Te Waihora is a brackish bar-type water body, commonly called a lake or lagoon.
+It covers an area of 198 km2, and is New Zealand's fifth largest lake.

-Waituna and river mouth lagoons, or hapua, form an interlinked chain of habitats or corridor, which run the length of the east coast of the South Island, from Wairau Lagoon and Lake Grassmere in Marlborough, through Lake Ellesmere / Te Waihora and Coopers Lagoon / Muriwai in Central Canterbury, Washdyke and Wainono Lagoons in South Canterbury, to Waituna Lagoon in Southland.

-Catchment

-Nearly all of the water entering Lake Ellesmere / Te Waihora is derived from the groundwater system that underlies the gravel-dominated strata of the Central Canterbury Plains.
-The groundwater system is fed from two sources of recharge: rainfall incident on the plains and subterranean seepage from the Rakaia and Waimakariri Rivers.
-The exception to this is periods of persistent rainfall, usually during winter when discharge into Lake Ellesmere / Te Waihora is supplemented by surface flow derived from the foothills from the Rakaia Gorge to Darfield.
-This illustrates why Lake Ellesmere / Te Waihora has undergone significant ecological transformation in recent years as land use practices in the catchment area have changed.
-Little detail is known about water level regimes, internal circulation or sedimentation regimes of such lagoons, however it is known that they are significantly vulnerable to human use of the surrounding land and contributing catchments through changes to their hydrological regimes, as well as their sediment and chemical input loads.

 Nature

 Southern elephant seals have been observed here, spending short periods in the lake.
 Basking sharks have occasionally entered the lake.

+Lake Ellesmere is also home to a wide variety of birds, with over 200 species (if extinct species are also included) having been recorded at the lake and its direct surroundings.
+Lake Ellesmere has become a well-known bird watching location for certain rare species, such as the Australasian Bittern, Marsh Crake and Kotuku.
+Wading birds of various species frequent the lake and its surroundings, including native species such as the Pied Stilt, South Island Pied Oystercatcher, Banded Dotterel and Wrybill, and also Arctic migrants such as the Bar-Tailed Godwit, Red-Necked Stint, Sharp-Tailed Sandpiper and Pacific Golden Plover, among others.
+Waterfowl are also prominent residents on the lake, with native species including Paradise Shelduck, New Zealand Scaup, Australasian Shoveler and Grey Teal.
+Grey Teal are actually considered one of the most abundant bird species on the lake.
+Introduced waterfowl species include Mallards, feral Greylag Geese, Canada Geese, Mute Swan and Black Swan, with the latter being another one of the lake's most abundant birds.
+Cormorants such as the Black Shag, Pied Shag and Little Shag are commonly seen in the lake.
+Black-Backed Gull, Red-Billed Gull and Black-Billed Gull can be seen in and around the lake, as can some tern species such as the Caspian Tern, White-Fronted Tern and Black-Fronted Tern, and the rarer White-Winged Tern.
+A wide variety of other birds can also be seen in and around the lake, including White-Faced Heron, Eastern Cattle Egret, Royal Spoonbill, Australasian Harrier, Pukeko, Spotless Crake, Sacred Kingfisher, as well as various introduced Galliforms and both native and introduced Passerines.
+A variety of rare vagrant birds have also appeared at Lake Ellesmere over the years, with some of these including Little Stint, Long-Toed Stint, Stilt Sandpiper, and Cox's Sandpiper.
+Australian Terns are also rare visitors to the lake.